-During the 30th Summer Universiade (2019, July 3-14, in Naples) the cruise liner was chartered as hotel ship to accommodate 1900+ athletes and officials from 38 countries.
+During the 30th Summer Universiade (2019, July 3-14, in Naples) the boat was chartered as hotel ship to accommodate 1900+ athletes and officials from 38 countries.

-Costa Victoria ship's last Master was Captain Gianfranco La Fauci.
+Costa Victoria's last Master was Captain Gianfranco La Fauci.

 Costa Victoria refurbishment 2013 review

 The ship's 2013 drydock in Genoa Italy (October 25 - November 11) was budgeted USD 18 million.
 The project (planned to prepare the vessel for the Asian market) included:

 - redesigned old and added new retail boutique shops